sistia01/Giotto-Sphinx-Website/source/trygiotto.rst

     Binder <subsections/trygiotto/binder.rst>
     Docker <subsections/trygiotto/docker.rst>

-There are two methods through which users may try Giotto, either via :ref:`Docker <DockerInformation>` or :ref:`Binder. <BinderInformation>`
+There are two methods through which users may try Giotto, either via :bdg-ref-warning-line:`Docker <DockerInformation>` or :bdg-ref-primary-line:`Binder. <BinderInformation>`.

-Click the :ref:`About Docker <DockerInformation>` or :ref:`About Binder <BinderInformation>` to test out or learn more either one of the two methods!
+Click the buttons above to learn more about the models or test them out!
 ..
 Sphinx-Design formatting: https://sphinx-design.readthedocs.io/en/latest/badges_buttons.html